 Your dysphonia treatment will be based on your diagnosis, and your treatment plan will be individualized to you.
 This plan may include:

 - Injection of a filler: Vocal cord injection augmentation can make a vocal cord thicker, and helps to correct voice problems that relate to incomplete vocal cord closure.
-Our laryngologists are experts at in-office vocal cord injections, although sometimes a patient may need to have this procedure performed in the operating room.
+Our laryngologists are specialists at in-office vocal cord injections, although sometimes a patient may need to have this procedure performed in the operating room.

 - Botox™ injection: Botox™ can weaken muscles, and is injected into vocal cords if involuntary spasm or tremor of the vocal cords is interfering with voice production.
 This is an office procedure.

 - Vocal cord surgery: If there is a growth on the vocal cords interfering with voice, then surgical removal of the growth can help to obtain diagnosis at the same time it helps to restore vocal cord function.
-Great care must be taken during vocal cord surgery (microlaryngeal phonosurgery) to help preserve normal vocal cord vibration next to the growth which is removed, so that voice improves as much as possible – our laryngologists are all specially-trained experts in vocal cord surgery.
+Great care must be taken during vocal cord surgery (microlaryngeal phonosurgery) to help preserve normal vocal cord vibration next to the growth which is removed, so that voice improves as much as possible – our laryngologists are all specially-trained specialists in vocal cord surgery.

 - Voice Therapy: Voice therapy can help you learn habits to keep your vocal cords healthy and can teach you approaches to using your muscles efficiently as you speak or sing.